UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 while in this directory, the first argument will probably be "-i."
 This filename is passed to the *rm* program, which assumes the hyphen indicates an argument.
 Therefore *rm* runs with the interactive option, protecting programs from accidental deletion.

+Therefore some people create this file in certain directories to protect them from stupidly deleting files by accident.
+This can be done with the command:

+touch./-i

 One last point.
 Many DOS users complain that they can't execute

 RENAME \*.OLD \*.NEW

 I admit that this is a little awkward to do in UNIX.
 I'd like to say two things in defense.
 First, the above usage of filename expansion is an "unnatural act," as far as the UNIX philosophy is concerned.
 There are many advantages to the shell handling the filename expansion, and perhaps one disadvantage in one case.
 I believe the advantages of the UNIX philosophy far outweight the disadvanges.
 Second, I don't believe it is a disadvantage anyway.
 Renaming files like that is wrong.
 The only reason to do so is because DOS does it that way, and you have to to this because you are limited to 11 characters.
 If you must rename them, append a string to the end instead of changing the original filename.
-This is UNIX.
-You can have filenames 256 characters long, so this approach isn't a problem.
+This is more in the UNIX philosophy.
+You can have filenames 256 characters long, so adding a second extension isn't normally a problem.
 So if you must rename them, use

 ```
 for i in *.OLD